documentation-as-code/ci-cd-for-documentation/slides/README.md

 Because:

-- It is fast, secure and cheap (static sites)
+- It's fast, secure and cheap (static sites)
-- It is easier to contribute to / keep up-to-date
+- It's easier to contribute to / keep up-to-date
-- It is battle tested
+- It's battle tested
-- It is engineered
+- It's engineered
-- It can be monitored (think analytics)
+- We can monitor it (think analytics)

 <!--
 Fast, secure and cheap (static sites)